 Marker Title: Benton City Cemetery

 Year Marker Erected: 1970

-Marker Location: From Lytle, take FM 3175 about 1.9 miles southeast
+Marker Location: From Lytle, take FM 3175 about 1.9 miles southeast to cemetery.

 Marker Title: Amphion and Amphion Cemetery